-Diagnosis usually entails smelling the exhaled air of the mouth and nose (organoleptic assessment).
-More objective diagnostic tools include gas chromatography of oral breath and detection of oral bacteria likely to give rise to halitosis.
+The diagnostic approach is largely based on patient history and clinical examination (including smelling the exhaled air of the mouth and nose).
+More objective diagnostic tools, which may be used in a specialist setting, include oral breath sulfide monitors and gas chromatography devices, and detection of oral bacteria likely to give rise to halitosis.

 Some individuals complain of oral malodor yet have no detectable halitosis Such pseudohalitosis remains difficult to resolve.
 Affected individuals require appropriate psychological investigation and treatment.